cmstatr/cmstatr/joss-paper/paper.md

     ## 10   WT       CTD     B     0.114     14  126.879   9.306          LGM

 One common task is to calculate B-Basis values.
-The single-point basis functions perform the following tests: - the maximum normed residual test for outliers within a batch [@CMH171G], - the Anderson-Darling k-Sample test to check if batches are drawn from the same (unspecified) distribution [@Scholz_Stephens_1987], - the maximum normed residual test for outliers within the data, and - the Anderson-Darling test for a particular probability distribution [@Lawless_1982].
+The single-point basis functions perform the following tests:

+-   the maximum normed residual test for outliers within a batch [@CMH171G],
+-   the Anderson-Darling k-Sample test to check if batches are drawn from the same (unspecified) distribution [@Scholz_Stephens_1987],
+-   the maximum normed residual test for outliers within the data, and
+-   the Anderson-Darling test for a particular probability distribution [@Lawless_1982].

-Assuming that the data from the warp tension (WT) tested at elevated-temperature/wet condition (ETW) follows a normal distribution, then this can be done using the function for a normal distrisbution:
+Assuming that the data from the warp tension (WT) tested at elevated-temperature/wet condition (ETW) follows a normal distribution, then this can be done using the function:

 ``` {.r}
 carbon.fabric.2 %>%